pawwal/pawwal.github.io/_posts/2025-03-29-laws-you-need-to-know.md

 title: Laws You Need Know to Successfully Annoy Your Boss
 ---

----
-layout: post
-title: Laws You Need to Know to Successfully Annoy Your Boss
----

 # Brook’s Law

 Adding manpower to a late software project makes it later.